Will-Eves/3D-ASCII-Renderer/README.md

-# 3D-ASCII-Renderer
+# 3D Terminal Renderer

+## How to Build the Project:
+Simply compile the src/main.cpp file into an executable file, and then run that executable file.

-How to use:
+## How to use the Engine:
-Just include Engine.h and everything else will work
+Simply include the engine.h file in your project, and everything else should work from there.